-Another important aspect of the graphene technology is that it also helps batteries last longer.
-From this point of view the Apollo Traveller is rated at 1000 charge cycles, which is on the high end of what most power banks are rated at, some of which are made to last an average of 500 charging cycles.
+Another important aspect of graphene technology is that it also helps batteries last longer.
+From this point of view, the Apollo Traveller is rated at 1000 charge cycles, which is on the high end of what most power banks are rated at, some of which are made to last an average of 500 charging cycles.

 G-PRO Series 10000mAh graphene power bank

 - Ports: 1 USB type C, 1 micro USB, 2 USB type A

 The G-PRO Series 10000mAh power bank is another grapene pioneer.
 It also has a bigger brother, the G-max Series which packs a total capacity fo 20000mAh.
 And as with the Elecjet Apollo Traveller, the main selling point of the G-PRO Series 10000mAh is it’s ulta fast recharging time, which clocks in at only 55 minutes.
 As a perspective, a similar capacity power bank with traditional technology would recharge in at least 3h, but in some cases even up to 6h.
 So the graphene technology enables the G-PRO Series to be at leas 3 times faster!

 The producer also claims that the G-PRO Series power bank has a lifetime, 5 times longer than average power banks.
 As previously stated, this is something that graphene technology promises and puts it down to the unique properties of this innovative material.